Polarization-dependent mass modifications of $\phi$ meson with finite momentum in nuclear matter: Self-energy of meson

-where $q$ is the kaon four-momentum and the factor two is coming from the charged and neutral kaon loop~\cite{Cobos-Martinez:2017vtr}.
+where $q$ is the kaon four-momentum and the factor two is coming from the charged and neutral $K\bar{K}$ loops~\cite{Cobos-Martinez:2017vtr}.
 Here, we assume that the kaon is a stable particle and has no width.
 The numerators are given by

 while the kaon and antikaon propagators are expressed by

 where $m_K(=m_{\bar{K}})$ is the kaon scalar mass.
 Projecting onto the transverse and longitudinal polarization modes ($\lambda=T,L$), we obtain